mebobby2/drupal-dev/README.md

 credentials for drupal admin: (mebobby:password)

-Upto page 142 - Building an Admin Interface
+Upto page 169 - The token system

+Before that: get mailcatcher to work with php